mfontanini/presenterm/README.md

 [scoop-package]: https://scoop.sh/#/apps?q=presenterm&id=a462290f824b50f180afbaa6d8c7c1e6e0952e3a

-_presenterm_ lets you create presentations in markdown format and run them from your terminal, with support for image and animated gif support, highly customizable themes, code highlighting, exporting presentations into PDF format, and plenty of other features.
+_presenterm_ lets you create presentations in markdown format and run them from your terminal, with support for image and animated gifs, highly customizable themes, code highlighting, exporting presentations into PDF format, and plenty of other features.
 This is how the [demo presentation](/examples/demo.md) looks like:

 ![](/docs/src/assets/demo.gif)